Dragic’s triple-double lifts Heat past Mavs, 105-99

 Dallas led by 11 points in the first half, and took a 59-49 lead into the locker room after a tip dunk by Dorian Finney-Smith beat the halftime buzzer.
 But Wade hit a jumper with 1:11 left to put Miami on top for good, Doncic missed a long 3-pointer on the next Dallas trip down the floor and Dragic extended Miami’s lead to 100-97 with a nifty up-and-under move on the ensuing Heat possession.

-As many as 2,000 Slovenians were expected at the game — countless Slovenia jerseys were spotted in the stands, as well as plenty of fans wearing scarves bearing the country’s name, all for very good reason.
+And with that, the building roared.
+The Miami fans might have even been drowned out.
+Countless Slovenia jerseys were spotted in the stands, along with scarves bearing the country’s name, all for very good reason.

 They were there for Dragic vs. Doncic.